Data-assimilated model-informed reinforcement learning: Introduction

 Using traditional RL agents in POMDP may result in unstable or suboptimal policies~\citep{kaelbling1998PlanningActingPartially}.
-Partial observability in RL has been addressed by introducing memory into the agent by, for instance, employing recurrent neural networks (such as Long-Short Term Memory Networks)~\citep{verma2018EfficientCollectiveSwimming}, or using attention mechanisms~\citep{weissenbacher2025ReinforcementLearningChaotic}.
-Alternatively, POMDPs can be transformed into MDPs by using storing the memory of previous actions and observations in an information vector, which can be fed to the controller as a full state vector~\citep{bertsekas2007DynamicProgrammingOptimal,bucci2019ControlChaoticSystems,xia2024ActiveFlowControl}.
-This approach counteracts the non-Markovian memory effects introduced by partial observations, which is formalized by the Mori-Zwanzig framework~\citep{gouasmi2017PrioriEstimationMemory}.
-For chaotic dynamical systems, the use of observation histories is justified by the Takens's embedding theorem---a chaotic attractor can be reconstructed from delayed embeddings of a single observable~\citep{takens1981DetectingStrangeAttractors, weissenbacher2025ReinforcementLearningChaotic}.
+Partial observability in RL has been addressed by introducing memory into the agent by, for instance, employing recurrent neural networks (RNNs), such as Long-Short Term Memory Networks~\citep{verma2018EfficientCollectiveSwimming}, or using attention mechanisms~\citep{weissenbacher2025ReinforcementLearningChaotic}.
+Alternatively, POMDPs can be transformed into MDPs by using storing the memory of previous actions and observations in an information vector, which can be fed to the controller as a full state vector~\citep{bertsekas2007DynamicProgrammingOptimal,bucci2019ControlChaoticSystems}.
+In this direction, \citet{xia2024ActiveFlowControl} achieve drag reduction of the two-dimensional bluff body from pressure sensor measurements only on the body by the augmentation of the observation history.
+In a similar setup, \citet{wang2024DynamicFeaturebasedDeep} learn dynamic features that lift the sparse sensor measurements into a higher dimensional space.
+These data-stacking approaches counteract the non-Markovian memory effects introduced by partial observations, which is formalized by the Mori-Zwanzig framework~\citep{gouasmi2017PrioriEstimationMemory}.
+For chaotic dynamical systems, the use of observation histories is justified by the Takens's embedding theorem---a chaotic attractor can be reconstructed from delayed embeddings of a single observable~\citep{takens1981DetectingStrangeAttractorsa, weissenbacher2025ReinforcementLearningChaotic}.
 However, the dimensionality of the information vector increases with each new observation.
-This motivates the search for sufficient lower-dimensional statistics, i.e. the belief state~\citep{bertsekas2007DynamicProgrammingOptimal}, which is a probability distribution over all possible system states, given the history of observations and actions.
+This motivates the search for sufficient lower-dimensional statistics, i.e., the belief state~\citep{bertsekas2007DynamicProgrammingOptimal}, which is a probability distribution over all possible system states, given the history of observations and actions.
 The belief state provides sufficient statistics to encapsulate the information from the observation and action history needed for optimal decision-making under partial observability~\citep{kaelbling1998PlanningActingPartially}.
 The belief state is recursively updated using Bayes’ rule as new observations and actions become available, which allows the POMDP to be reformulated as a fully observable MDP, in which each belief state acts as the new state variable.
 Thus, the belief state provides a compact, Markovian representation of the agent’s knowledge about the system, enabling optimal control without the need to store the entire observation-action history.
-The belief state approach to solve POMPD is illustrated in Fig.~\ref{fig:methods_compare}a.
+The belief state approach to solve POMDP is illustrated in Fig.~\ref{fig:methods_compare}a.
 In model-free methods, the belief is implicitly represented by the hidden state of the RNN, which must be trained jointly with the value and the policy.
 Alternatively, the belief can be captured explicitly in model-based methods.